- Understand card declines

 - Common error messages

 When you have a customer with an error in the status, you can see more details for this error by checking the Charge errors tab in your Orders section.
 This guide provides an overview of how to manage card declines and order errors in Recharge.

 Understand card declines

-The only way to find out more detailed information about why a payment was declined is to ask your customer to get in touch with their bank to confirm the reason for the decline.
-If a customer periodically gets card decline errors even after updating, likely the customer should contact their bank to figure out what's going on.
-At that point , there's usually something specific to their account that is blocking transactions from happening.
+- To find more detailed information about why a payment was declined, ask your customer to get in touch with their bank to confirm the reason for the decline.
+If a customer periodically gets card decline errors even after updating their card, the customer should contact their bank to determine the cause.
+There may be something specific to their account that is blocking transactions from happening.

 Set up automatic retry settings